i-like-chip/i-like-chip.github.io/posts/12-Spooky-Props.md

 #### Skull Brooch

 I edited this brooch to have a flat back for better printing, and so that I could glue a magnet on the back.
 This allowed it to stick to the metal clasp on the front of my partners corset.
 Again I printed it in 2 colours to contrast the skull against the ornate shapes behind it.
-I edited the front teeth to make the fangs more prominent, and did the colour change on the layer that made it look like the skull has horns.
+I edited the front teeth to make the fangs more prominent, and did the colour change on a layer that made it look like the skull has horns.

 ![Skull Brooch](./images/12-skull-brooch.png)